okfde/bundesrat-scraper/Glossary.md

 * 1 TOP has 0-1 Subparts
 * 1 Number has n TOPs
 * 1 Subpart has n TOPs
-* 1 Selection has *exactly* 1 Chunk, not just part of it
+* 1 Selection has *exactly* n Chunks, not just matching parts of them
+  * Selection is always List, so
+    * when we talk about 1 Chunk, then we say Selection
+    * when we talk about 0-n Chunks, then we say Selections, although its one Selection-Object

 * 1 Chunk can be in n Selections
 * 1 Number can be in n Chunks